TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 --------------------

 A :php:`ListenerProvider` object that contains all listeners which have been registered for all events.
-TYPO3 has a custom ListenerProvider that collects all listeners during compile time.
-This component is not exposed outside of TYPO3's Core Framework.
+`TYPO3`:pn: has a custom ListenerProvider that collects all listeners during compile time.
+This component is not exposed outside of the `TYPO3 Core`:pn:  framework.

 .. index:: EventDispatcher; Event